csaden/csaden.github.io/HackReactor/_posts/2015-07-15-The-Source-of-Truth.md

 I want to continue planning and understanding existing code before tackling sprint projects.
 I stayed behind to make some specs pass and that time was well spent.

-I also want to revisit previous toy problems to refactor code and write recursive functions without subroutines.
+I also want to revisit previous toy problems to re-factor code and write recursive functions without subroutines.